Sightseeing in Nice: so much to see and so little time!

-Here’s our rundown of the best art museums and the most interesting history and science museums, including how to get there, closing days, prices, passes and deals, what not to miss and what else to see while you’re there.
+Here’s our rundown of the best art museums and the most interesting history and science museums, including how to get there, closing days, prices and museum passes, what not to miss and what else to see while you’re there.

 Old Nice has 9 churches in just a single square mile, and from the most opulent to the most obscure, each has its own quirks and surprising stories.
 Here’s what’s behind all that stained glass…

 From manicured French estates, flowery Italian-style gardens, a lush botanic jungle, a forested oasis, to cactus and even a little-known bird sanctuary; here’s where to find your secret garden in Nice.

 The best views in Nice and farther up the coast: some are free, some need a car, some come with a drink, some are best suited for a picnic, and some are even Michelin-starred.
 Including best bus rides for stupendous scenery.

 There are some pretty interesting back stories behind some of Nice’s monuments, including the Apollo statue at Place Massena, the Chateau (that has no chateau!), the Catherine Segurane monument, and more… Click here for the quick Fascinating Facts on Nice that will give you the lowdown on the major sights and the must-sees that you might otherwise miss.

 If you’re game to go off the well-worn tourist path, don’t miss the stunningly beautiful Cemetery on the Chateau, which is like an ethereal sculpture garden, and then the very poignant Jewish cemetery next door including the new Wall of the Deported.